 Good CITIZENSHIP lesson plans: How to be a Good Citizen at school (Equality vs Equity, Diversity debates, Anti-Racism lesson plans)

-Good Citizenship / Anti-Racism Lesson Plans Tuesday July 14, 2020 update: Black Lives Matter (still).
+Good Citizenship / Anti-Racism Lesson Plans Monday August 17, 2020 update: Black Lives (still) Matter

 ⭐ BUILD classroom community as students explore the difference between a citizen and a good citizen (or active citizen)